ShichenXie/scorecardpy/README.md

 ## Installation

-- Install the release version of `scorecardpy` from [PYPI](https://pypi.org/project/scorecardpy/) with:
+- Install the release version of `scorecardpy` from the original package by ShichenXie [PYPI](https://pypi.org/project/scorecardpy/) with:
 ```
 pip install scorecardpy
 ```

-- Install the latest version of `scorecardpy` from [github](https://github.com/shichenxie/scorecardpy) with:
+- Install this development version of `scorecardpy` from [github](https://github.com/CBravoR/scorecardpy) with:
 ```
-pip install git+git://github.com/shichenxie/scorecardpy.git
+pip install git+git://github.com/CBravoR/scorecardpy.git
 ```

 ## Example